- Last Updated on 21 November 2013

-The state also has three land-based Indian casinos and four gaming machines-only casinos located at pari-mutuel facilities.
+The state also has three land-based Indian casinos and four slot machine-only (no video poker or video keno) casinos located at pari-mutuel facilities.
 Additionally, video poker is permitted at Louisiana truck stops, OTB’s and bars/taverns in 31 of the state’s 64 parishes (counties).
 All riverboat casinos in Louisiana are required to remain dockside and all are open 24 hours.

 Gaming regulations require that gaming machines in casinos be programmed to pay back no less than 80% and no more than 99.9%.
 For video gaming machines at locations other than casinos the law requires a minimum return of 80% and a maximum return of 94%.

 Louisiana gaming statistics are not broken down by individual properties.
 Rather, they are classified by region: Baton Rouge (BR), Lake Charles (LC), New Orleans (NO) and Shreveport/Bossier City (SB).

 The Baton Rouge casinos consist of the Belle of Baton Rouge, Hollywood Casino and Evangeline Downs.
 The Lake Charles casinos include: Isle of Capri, L’Auberge du Lac and Delta Downs.
 New Orleans area casinos are: Amelia Belle, Boomtown, Harrah’s (landbased), Treasure Chest and Fairgrounds Raceway.
 The Shreveport/Bossier city casinos include: Boomtown, Diamond Jack’s, Sam’s Town, Eldorado, Horseshoe and Harrah’s Louisiana Downs.